aldreth/lammas-records/recordings/choral/more-than-hymns.md

 ---
-new_slug: more-than-hymns
+slug: more-than-hymns
 title: More than Hymns
 serialNumber: LAMM149
 coverImage: "../../src/images/recordings/more-than-hymns.jpg"
 performer: Wells Cathedral Choir
 directors:
-- 'Director: Malcolm Archer'
+  - "Director: Malcolm Archer"
-- 'Organ: Rupert Gough'
+  - "Organ: Rupert Gough"
 contentHtml: |-
   <h1>More Than Hymns</h1>
   <p>More than Hymns is the title of two collections of hymn-anthems recently published by Novello &amp; Co.
 Ten pieces from each of the two volumes have now been specially recorded for this CD by Wells Cathedral Choir.</p>